View Meg Buick’s Curriculum Vitae here

 Meg has exhibited work in the the Royal Academy Summer Show, and exhibits both in the UK and internationally.
 Her print ‘Dog’ was selected for the collection at the Ashmolean Museum in Oxford and the Jiangsu Art Museum in China.
 In 2018 she was selected by artist Marcus Cornish for a Solo Exhibition as part of Flowers Gallery Artist of the Day.

 Meg also teaches Painting, Drawing and Printmaking at various art schools, including the Drawing and Printmaking BA at the University of West England, and The Bristol Drawing School at the Royal West Academy.
+She co-founded the Printmakin studio Cato Press where she also teaches.

 on Meg Buick for Flowers Artist of the Day 2018